Campus Safety

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.” –Legal Citation: Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX)

-Prohibited Sexual Misconduct at Sussex County Community College includes:
+Prohibited Misconduct at Sussex County Community College includes:

 • Sexual Harassment